- Program Areas

 - Resource Conservation and Resiliency

 Managing Contaminated Sediments

 SERDP and ESTCP investments are addressing a wide variety of issues relevant to managing contaminated sediments in place and assessing the processes that govern ecological and human health risks.
-Work is supported to advance the science and technology of the following:
+Work is supported to advance the science and technology in the topic areas listed below.

 FY 2017 New Start Project Selections

 SERDP and ESTCP Workshop on Research and Development Needs for Long-Term Management of Contaminated Sediments (2016)

 SERDP and ESTCP Workshop on Research and Development Needs for Long-Term Management of Contaminated Sediments (2012)

 Research and Development Needs for Understanding and Assessing the Bioavailability of Contaminants in Soils and Sediments (2008)

 Research and Development Needs for the In Situ Management of Contaminated Sediments (2004)